The 10 Most Influential Ancient Greek Painters

 Greeks appreciated painting even more than sculpture and by the Hellenistic Age painting had become an important part of a gentleman’s education.

-The usual forms of art during the Classical and Hellenistic Ages were wall painting, frescos and panel painting (paintings on wooden boards, invented by the ancient Greeks in Sicyon), depicting scenes including figures, portraits and still-life.
+The usual forms of art during the Classical and Hellenistic Ages were wall painting, frescos and panel painting (paintings on wooden boards, invented by the ancient Greeks in Sikyon), depicting scenes including figures, portraits and still-life.

 The earliest surviving Greek panel paintings are the Pitsa panels, from c.
-530 BC, consisting of four painted wooden tablets (two of them in very bad condition) which were found in a cave in Pitsa, near Sicyon, in the 1930s.
+530 BC, consisting of four painted wooden tablets (two of them in very bad condition) which were found in a cave in Pitsa, near Sikyon, in the 1930s.

-Sadly hardly any examples of work belonging to the ancient Greek painters of the fourth and fifth century BC have survived but one important Greek fresco was discovered, in perfect condition, at Magna Graecia, meaning ‘Great Greece’, a Greek settlement in Southern Italy, (present-day regions of Campania, Apulia, Basilicata, Calabria and Sicily), at the Tomb of the Divers.
+Sadly, hardly any examples of work belonging to the ancient Greek painters of the fourth and fifth century BC have survived but one important Greek fresco was discovered, in perfect condition, at Magna Graecia, meaning ‘Great Greece’, a Greek settlement in Southern Italy, (present-day regions of Campania, Apulia, Basilicata, Calabria and Sicily), at the Tomb of the Divers.

 The Tomb of the Divers

-The Tomb of the Divers is a grave which was built from local limestone slabs in around 470 BC, discovered by the Italian archaeologist Mario Napoli in 1968, during his excavations at the Greek city of Paestum in Magna Graecia, (Great Greece), southern Italy and is now displayed in the museum at Paestum.
+The Tomb of the Divers is a grave built from local limestone slabs in around 470 BC and discovered by the Italian archaeologist Mario Napoli in 1968, during his excavations at the Greek city of Paestum in Magna Graecia, (Great Greece), southern Italy.

-Greek wall-paintings were common in the Greek world but unfortunately few survived, of the many thousands of Greek tombs from this era, 700–400 BC, The Diver’s Tomb is the only one decorated with human figures.
+Of the many thousands of Greek tombs from this era, 700–400 BC, The Diver’s Tomb is the only one decorated with human figures.

-Below, I have compiled a list of the ten most well-known ancient Greek painters, along with a short description of their lives and accomplishments.
+Below is a list of the ten most well-known ancient Greek painters, along with a short description of their lives and accomplishments.

-Apelles of Kos, seemed to have ranked first, Pliny thought him to have ‘surpassed all the other painters who either preceded or succeeded him’.
+Apelles of Kos, seemed to have ranked first, Pliny thought him to have “surpassed” all the other painters who either preceded or succeeded him’.

-Uncertain – 8th or the 6th century BC
+1. Cimon of Cleone – 8th or the 6th century BC

 This foreshortening technique was what gave Cimon of Cleone the title of:

-‘The first painter of perspective’
+“The first painter of perspective“

-With his obsession for intricate details and life-like accuracy plus the attention he gave to joints and wrinkles, how he emphasized veins and the folds, creases and draping of clothing, Cimon’s unique style of painting stood out amongst other artists of the day.
+With his obsession for intricate details and life-like accuracy, plus the attention he gave to joints and wrinkles, how he emphasized veins and the folds, creases and draping of clothing, Cimon’s unique style of painting stood out amongst other artists of the day.

-5th century B.C.
+2. Agatharcus – 5th century B.C.

-Agatharchus, a painter from the fifth century BC, born on the Greek island of Samos was the first artist to integrate perspective on a large scale in his paintings.
+Agatharchus, a painter from the fifth century BC, born on the Greek island of Samos, was the first artist to integrate perspective on a large scale in his paintings.

 With his ingenious idea of placing objects against the sun, in order to show their corresponding shadows, he created the art of ‘scene painting’ and brought perspective and illusion to the art world.